The founder

 Colton McSwain

-Colton is a Utah Native American Indian (1/128 Cherokee), a BYU alum, and a former synchronized swimming collegiate athlete.
-He lives in Utah with his family and runs the business from the farm, where he can often be found on a tractor or working with his hands when he isn't in client meetings.
+Colton lives in Utah with his family and runs CBM Legacy from his working ranch, where he’s often found on a tractor or working with his hands when he’s not in client meetings.

-Colton built CBM Legacy from the inside of a multi-million-dollar partner buyout, a working ranch, and a conviction that business problems are almost always owner problems.
-He has a background in operations, strategy, and organizational design, and has worked with companies across a range of industries, including manufacturing, distribution, agriculture, and professional services.
+He built the firm following a multi-million-dollar partner buyout, bringing deep experience in operations, strategy, and organizational design.
+Colton has worked with companies across manufacturing, distribution, agriculture, and professional services.

-Colton is passionate about helping business owners build something worth building and a life worth living while they build it.
-He believes that the work of building a business is also the work of building a life, and that the two are deeply intertwined.
+At the core of his approach is a simple conviction: business problems are almost always owner problems.
+He’s passionate about helping business owners build something worth building and a life worth living while they do it.
+For Colton, building a business and building a meaningful life are deeply intertwined.

 The ranch